yuliadm/mixComp/paper.md

 # Summary

 Mixture models [see @LindsayI; @LindsayII; @McLachlan; @Teicher63; @Titterington] allow for modeling heterogeneous data.
-The number of mixture components could be known in advance, in which case the model parameters can be easily estimated (e.g. their maximum likelihood estimates (MLE) can be found via the expectation-maximization (EM) algorithm [@Dempster]).
+The number of mixture components could be known in advance, in which case the model parameters can be easily estimated (e.g. their maximum likelihood estimates (MLE) can be found via the EM-algorithm [@Dempster]).
 However, in many applications the number of components is unknown and has to be inferred from the data.

 **mixComp** provides three categories of methods for estimating the unknown complexity of a (univariate) finite mixture: